-A subsample of the responses for each constructed-response item is scored by a second scorer to obtain statistics on interrater agreement.
-For items with a large sample size, five percent of responses are second scored.
-For items with smaller sample sizes, twenty-five percent of responses are second scored.
-This interrater agreement information is also used by the scoring supervisor to monitor the capabilities of all scorers and maintain uniformity of scoring across scorers.
+A random subsample of the science responses for each constructed-response item is scored by a second individual to obtain statistics on interrater agreement.
+For assessments with a large sample size (national and state samples), 5 percent of responses are second scored.
+For items with smaller sample sizes (national samples), 25 percent of responses are second scored.
+This interrater agreement information is also used by the scoring supervisor to monitor the capabilities of all raters and maintain uniformity of scoring across raters.

-Agreement reports are generated on demand by the scoring supervisor, trainer, scoring director, or NAEP test development contractor's content coordinator.
+Agreement reports are generated on demand by the scoring supervisor, trainer, scoring director, or item development subject-area coordinator.
 Printed copies are reviewed daily by the lead scoring staff.
-In addition to the immediate feedback provided by online agreement reports, each scoring supervisor can also review the actual responses scored by a scorer with the backreading tool.
-In this way, the scoring supervisor can monitor each scorer carefully and correct difficulties in scoring almost immediately with a high degree of efficiency.
+In addition to the immediate feedback provided by online agreement reports, each scoring supervisor can also review the actual responses scored by a rater with the backreading tool.
+In this way, the scoring supervisor can monitor each rater carefully and correct difficulties in scoring almost immediately with a high degree of efficiency.

-During the scoring of an item or the scoring of a calibration set, scoring supervisors monitor progress using an interrater agreement tool.
+During the scoring of an item, scoring supervisors monitor progress using an interrater agreement tool.
 This display tool functions in either of two modes:

-The information is displayed as a matrix with scores awarded during first readings displayed in rows and scores awarded during second readings displayed in columns.
-Results may be reviewed for either individual scorers or the team as a whole.
+The information is displayed as a matrix with scores awarded during first readings displayed in rows and scores awarded during second readings displayed in columns (for mode one), or with an individual rater's scores in rows and all other rater's scores in columns (for mode two).
+Results may be reviewed for either individual raters or the team as a whole.
 In this format, instances of exact agreement fall along the diagonal of the matrix.
 For completeness, data in each cell of the matrix contain the number and percentage of cases of agreement (or disagreement).
 The display also contains information on the total number of second readings and the overall percentage of agreement on the item.
 Since the interrater agreement reports are cumulative, a printed copy of the agreement of each item is made periodically and compared to previously generated reports.
 Scoring staff members save printed copies of all final agreement reports and archive them with the training sets.